Kobytes/baobab-python/README.md

 ## ⚠️ Disclaimer

 BAOBAB is for educational and ethical testing purposes only.
-We're not liable for misuse or illegal activities.
+I'm not liable for misuse or illegal activities.
 Always get explicit permission before testing any system.

 ---